kvngvikram/rightclick-macros/README.md

-# VimRightClick
+# rightclick-macros
-Right click menus in terminal NeoVim (for now).
+Right click menus in terminal NeoVim and Vim.